Sziklai pair: Quasi-complementary output stages

 Historically, designers frequently used the "quasi-complementary" configuration, which uses a Darlington push pair (ie, 2 NPN transistors) and a complementary feedback pull pair (ie, 1 PNP and 1 NPN transistor).
 This configuration, which uses 3 NPN transistors and 1 PNP transistor, was advantageous because for decades the most common small signal transistors were germanium PNPs (silicon PNP power transistors were slower to develop and were for years more expensive than their NPN counterparts).
 Alternately, if a germanium PNP device was used, it would have significantly different characteristics than the silicon NPN transistor.
 In the quasi-complementary topology, the performance of the lower pull pair, which uses a single NPN transistor, more closely matches the performance of the upper push pair, which consists of two NPN transistors and an identical power device.

-While for decades the quasi-complementary output stage made sense, because PNP and NPN power transistors are now equally available and have more closely matched performance characteristics, modern audio power amplifiers often use equivalent topologies for both pairs: either 2 Darlingtons or 2 Sziklai pairs.
+For decades the quasi-complementary output stage made sense; but because PNP and NPN power transistors are now equally available and have more closely matched performance characteristics, modern audio power amplifiers often use equivalent topologies for both pairs: either 2 Darlingtons or 2 Sziklai pairs.